pelias/csv-importer/README.md

 filtering.
 The source value won't have any other effect on how Pelias treats a record when querying.

 Valid column names for the source value are : `source`

+## ID

+An ID is a unique identifier for each record.
+Pelias IDs are strings, so they can contain text.
+Pelias records must have a unique source, layer, and ID.
+Attempting to create multiple records with the same source, layer and ID will cause all but the most recent record to be overwritten.

+If an ID is not specified for a row in a CSV, the row number will be used.

 ## Requirements